rishimalve/inventory-management/README.md

 # Painting Inventory Management

-This is a full stack CRUD web application to manage the paintings inventory built with SpringBoot, React and Axios.
+This is a full stack CRUD web application to manage the paintings inventory built with SpringBoot, React and MySQL.

 ## Author